Making Waves: The Art of Japanese Woodblock Print

 Making Waves: The Art of Japanese Woodblock Print explores the history and development of Japanese woodblock printing, revealing its origins and techniques alongside the influence of nature, society and cultural change on this art form.

-Opening 27 February 2026, this major exhibition covers over 300 years of printing history from 17th to 21st centuries and features over 100 striking and iconic works by world-renowned artists including Katsushika Hokusai, Utagawa Hiroshige and Kitagawa Utamaro, amongst many others.
+This major exhibition covers over 300 years of printing history from 17th to 21st centuries and features over 100 striking and iconic works by world-renowned artists including Katsushika Hokusai, Utagawa Hiroshige and Kitagawa Utamaro, amongst many others.

 This fantastic group of artworks, armour, costume and printed materials presents a visually impressive display and brings the colourful world of Japanese prints to life.